GeoServer GUI configuration¶

 In order to build it from sources, a GeoGig module is currently included in the 2.8.x branch of GeoServer’s community extensions.
 To build it, clone the GeoServer GitHub repository.

 Change into the

 mvn clean install -DskipTests assembly:attached -f community/release/pom.xml -P communityRelease

-To install the GeoGig extension, unzip the above bunlde into the GeoServer
+To install the GeoGig extension, unzip the above bundle into the GeoServer

 unzip geoserver/src/community/target/release/geoserver-2.8-SNAPSHOT-geogig-plugin.zip -d <GeoServer install dir>/webapps/geoserver/WEB-INF/lib/ <restart GeoServer>